Code-Institute-Submissions/vgopal02-Grannys-Garden/README.md

 <p style="justify">Eventually, the player will complete the game by either losing as the incorrect path was chosen or winning after following the correct route and rescuing granny.</p>

 <p style="justify">At every stage, there are two routes.
-Typing a wrong answer will return a response of an incorrect answer.
-It also becomes a checkpoint to see if the player wants to continue playing or exit the game, allowing the player to leave the game at any stage without feeling trapped.
+Typing a wrong or blank answer will return a response of an incorrect or invalid answer.
+After informing the player the answer is incorrect or invalid , it will return the player to the question being asked.

 If the user continues to type an incorrect answer, it will take them to the play_again() function to check if they still want to play.